dock2dock/docker/README.md

 #### Model Schema:

-The data exchanged at this endpoint must conform to the model defined in NavSalesOrder.cs within the Nav.Api.Client.Models namespace.
+The data exchanged at this endpoint must conform to schema defined.
 Ensure your API implements this schema for compatibility with the integration.

 | Field Name        | Type            | Max Length | Description |
 |-------------------|-----------------|-|------------|